fablabbcn/smartcitizen-enclosures/enclosures/Air/SCK2.3/SCK2.3_SEN5X + 2EC/3D_printed_frog_box/README.md

 This enclosure is to be used with the {{version}}.
 It's based on the [Frog Box design](https://www.thingiverse.com/thing:4582978), with additional modifications, remade from scratch in [Blender]([url](https://www.blender.org/)).

-!!! warning ""
+!!! warning "Various cover designs"
-	⚠️ WARNING: There are various covers that can be used with this enclosure.
-The cover_INDOOR.stl is meant to be used in indoor spaces.
-The cover_FREESTYLE.stl is
+	There are various covers that can be used with this enclosure: - cover_indoor.stl is meant to be used in indoor spaces. - cover_freestyle.stl is meant to be used with zipties, or hung on a wall but for short-term deployments. - cover_outdoor.stl is meant to be used with an umbrella, for long-term outdoor deployments.

 To use it, you need to print: